C++ for Quantitative Finance: Hands-On - Setup, Configuration and Syntax

 Library (Header or Header files .h)

-The C++ Standard Library is included via header files or at the beginning of a program, the standard library can be consulted in cppreference.
+The C++ Standard Library is included via header files or at the beginning of a program.
 See above a header ilustration as in the previous code samples:

 # include <iostream> // for standard I/O